István Csók: Life

-Influenced by French Impressionism (Matisse, Maurice Denis, Van Dongen, Vlaminck, Derain), he painted the works entitled "Műteremsarok" and "Thámár".
+Influenced by French artists (Matisse, Maurice Denis, Van Dongen, Vlaminck, Derain), he painted the works titled "Műteremsarok" and "Thámár".
 The latter was purchased by the Italian state in 1911 at the Rome International Exhibition.

 It was such a great success that the Minister of Public Education bought István Csók's self-portrait for the Uffizi gallery.
-Returning home from Paris in 1909, he achieved great success with his portrait of Tibor Wlassics in the Műcsarnok, then in 1917 in Pittsburgh, USA.
+Returning home from Paris in 1909, he achieved great success with his portrait of Tibor Wlassics in the Műcsarnok, then in 1917 in Pittsburgh, US.

 Between 1921 and 1932, he was a teacher at the Academy of Fine Arts in Budapest.
-He regularly spent his summers in Transdanubia, Tolna and Baranya counties, and with his colorful pictures he made the picturesque costumes of the Sárköz and Öcsény peasants widely known (Öcsényi baptistry-1902, Honeyeaters, Teknővájó cigányok -1903).
+He regularly spent his summers in Transdanubia, Tolna and Baranya counties, and with his colorful pictures he made the picturesque costumes of the Sárköz and Öcsény peasants widely known (Öcsényi baptistry, 1902, Honeyeaters, Teknővájó cigányok, 1903).

 From the summer of 1905, he mostly worked in the Mohács area.
 The sumptuous clothing of the many women, the freshness and bright lights of the countryside were an inexhaustible storehouse of new and new pictorial themes.
 Dáráz, probably inhabited by Sokács, appears several times in his paintings (Dáráz landscape-1905, Dáráz detail-1907).
 He spent most of his time here around 1909 (The bumblebee priest, The bumblebee head tree, At the bumblebee priest).

-Female nudes sensitively shaped with rich painterliness were added to the genre pictures of folk subjects, and his painting became closer and closer to the spot painting of the post-impressionists, his colors to the unmixed brilliance of the impressionists.
-At that time, there is no longer any trace of academic constraints in his art, he is a cheerful colorist who no longer hesitates to replace drawing and spatial effects with decorative elements and stains.
-This rich pictorial vision became permanent in his art when he returned home from Paris for good in 1910.
-He appeared before the domestic audience with mature, masculine painting.
+This period is also characterised by Csók's increased boldness with color and form, reflecting traits of then-late Post-Impressionism.
+The female nude featured more prominently in his paintings starting from the early 20th century.
+Csók moved back from Paris to Budapest in 1910, remaining there for the rest of his life.

-In his paintings, he fortunately combined the instinctively developed color culture of folk motifs with the decorative order of painting that he unwittingly imbibed in Paris.
-During these years, he painted the endlessly charming, "Züzü" series about his little girl, who, with her fresh rosy face and cheerful dolls, offered herself as an almost constant painting subject.
-Its soaring, light movement led the painter's color composition to an impressionistic resolution.
+In his paintings, he combined the instinctively developed color culture of folk motifs with the decorative order of painting that he unwittingly imbibed in Paris.
+During these years, he painted the "Züzü" series about his daughter, who, with her fresh, rosy face and cheerful dolls, offered herself as an almost constant painting subject.
+Its soaring light movement led the painter's color composition to an impressionistic resolution.

-He often did not think that the color that a single bouquet could provide was enough, he placed four or five colorful folk vases next to each other, filled with large-petaled flowers, in order to create a roaring orgy of color that filled the entire canvas.
+He often did not think that the color that a single bouquet could provide was enough, so he placed four or five colorful folk vases next to each other, filled with large-petaled flowers, in order to create a roaring orgy of color that filled the entire canvas.
 At other times, the decorative tablecloth exchanges dialogue with the festive bouquets placed on it.